zauberzeug/rosys/README.md

 ### Web UI

 Most machines need some kind of human interaction.
-We made sure your robot can be operated fully off the grid with any web browser by incorporating [NiceGUI](https://nicegui.io/).
+RoSys is build from the ground up to make sure your robot can be operated fully off the grid with any web browser.
+This is done by incorporating [NiceGUI](https://nicegui.io/), a wonderful all-Python UI web framework.
 It is also possible to proxy the user interface through a gateway for remote operation.

 ### Simulation